List of Philadelphia Sphas seasons

-The Philadelphia Sphas were an American professional basketball team active from 1917 to 1959.
+The Philadelphia Sphas were an American professional basketball team active from 1917 to 1959, with the 1948–49 season in the ABL being their last season of play before they devolved themselves into a regular opponent for the Harlem Globetrotters for the rest of their existence going forward.
 Throughout the team's tenure, they played in many ramshackle leagues, which was commonplace in the time before the formation of the NBA.
 Most of the Sphas' existence was spent in the Eastern Basketball League and the American Basketball League.
 They won twelve championships, one each in the short-lived Philadelphia League and Philadelphia Basket Ball League, three in the Eastern Basketball League, and seven in the American Basketball League.
+They also can be seen as unofficial champions for their final season of competition in the American League of Philadelphia as well before that league prematurely shut down operations, as well as the unofficial champions of the Eastern League due to the messy way that league went through things from the first half of that season into the second half of that season.